 - For complete details on voter registration requirements in your state, start here at the US government’s page: https://www.usa.gov/register-to-vote.

-To prepare Election Day, which will be Tuesday, November 8, 2016, start learning about the candidates, where they were educated, what they stand for and how current issues relate to your life right now, and where you may be four years from now.
+To prepare for Election Day, which this year will be Tuesday, November 6, start learning about the candidates, where they were educated, what they stand for and how current issues relate to your life right now.

 When it comes to politics, try find balance between noise and knowledge.